vmware-archive/vcd-ext-sdk/packages/plugin-builders/README.md

 #### Description
 We use webpack's feature `splitChunks` and `externals` to isolate the npm dependencies from your UI Plugin code, and therefore we inject in the final bundle only the source code of the UI Plugin plus custom libraries.

-All npm dependencis in the `externals` list will be provided to your UI Plugin by VMware Cloud Director at runtime, this boosts the loading time of your UI Plugin a lot.
+All npm dependencis in the `externals` list will be provided to your UI Plugin by VMware Cloud Director at runtime, this boosts the loading time of your UI Plugin significantly.

 We leverage Webpack's `DefinePlugin`, to replace keywords in the final JS bundle.
 Most often we use to perform JS isolation in special type of UI Plguins called Hyper.
-Regular UI Plugins doesn't leverage the `DefinePlugin`.
+Regular UI Plugins do not leverage the `DefinePlugin`.

 #### Useful References: